nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The container archive is required to have the `.epub` extension.
 The file extension must be lowercase.

-Note that the `mimetype` file must be archived as the first file in the Container.
+Note that the [`mimetype` file](https://www.w3.org/TR/epub-33/#sec-zip-container-mime) must be archived as the first file in the container.

 ### META-INF